-The one exception to the Oregon prohibition on sidewalk ebike use is for the disabled e-bike rider to apply to DMV to obtain a disabled person exception under federal ADA law allowing an exemption for a "power driven mobility device".
-So far only one Oregonian has successfully obtained such a permit, and this exemption was allowed only
+The one exception to the Oregon prohibition on sidewalk e-bike use is for the disabled e-bike rider who may apply to the DMV to obtain a disabled person exception under federal ADA law allowing an exemption for a "power driven mobility device".
+So far only one Oregonian has successfully obtained such a permit, and this exemption was allowed only for an electric driven recumbent bicycle.
+See https://bikeportland.org/2018/02/19/chris-billman-is-the-onlyoregonian-with-a-disabled-parking-decal-for-his-bicycle-268675.] (d) Preparing to execute a right turn where a right turn is authorized.